SophiaHess/DEEM/basic_enrichment_startups/README.md

 # Data Enrichment Basic Firm-level

-The script in this folder contains the following steps for basic data enrichment on the firm-level: Website Status Check, Imprint Information, Geolocations, NUTS-ID, and executes them in the given order:
+This folder contains a set of scripts for basic data enrichment on the firm level, including Website Status Check, Imprint Information, Geolocation, and NUTS-ID extraction.
+These steps are executed in sequence to enhance the dataset with valuable location and status information for each firm.

+**Enrichment Steps**

 1. **Website Status Check**
    - head request to check if a website is available
 2. **Imprint Crawling with Netestate**
    - api request for available websites